Royce Ryton

 Royce Thomas Carlisle Ryton (16 September 1924 – 14 April 2009) was an English playwright.

+Biography

 He was educated at Lancing College.
-During the war he served in the Royal Navy; afterward, he went to train as an actor at the Webber Douglas Academy of Dramatic Art.
-As an actor, he played in many repertory theatres, including Bromley, Minehead, and Worthing.
+During World War Two, he served in the Royal Navy; afterwards, he went to train as an actor at the Webber Douglas Academy of Dramatic Art.
+As an actor, he played in many repertory theatres, including in Bromley, Minehead and Worthing.
 He also toured extensively.
 Over the years he worked less as an actor so he could concentrate on his writing.
-Initially, he had some success with comedies (which were particularly well received in Germany), but later he became fascinated with the interaction of the private and public lives of royalty and politicians.
+Initially, he had some success with comedies (which were particularly well received in Germany), but later, he became fascinated with the interaction of the private and public lives of royalty and politicians.

-He was married to Morar Kennedy (sister of Ludovic Kennedy) from 1955 until his death, aged 84; they have a daughter, Charlotte.
-Morar has a son, Roderick Orr-Ewing, from her first marriage.
+He was married to Morar Kennedy (sister of Ludovic Kennedy) from 1955 until his death, aged 84; they had a daughter, Charlotte.
+Morar had a son, Roderick Orr-Ewing, from her first marriage.